 One of the best sources of email addresses for both quality and quantity is to capture marketing permission from customers during online checkout.
 Or similar processes such as setting up an account, during quote forms and requests for information.

-Email opt-in examples
+Email opt-in form examples

 Many brands use a pre-checked ticked box to gain consent for the simple reason that it captures permission from more customers than using a box that must be proactively ticked.
-Here’s just a few examples.
+Here’s just a few form examples.

 Virgin Giving making a charity donation

-ADSA account creation
+ASDA account creation form

 Here’s an opt-in example of this approach from Jimmy Choo